ekivemark/BlueButtonFHIR_API/bbapi/local_ini/README.md

 ## Machine specific installation

 Create a local.ini text file on each machine and define using unique values.

-PAsswords or keys can also be included here.
+local.ini is deliberatly excluded from the github repository so passwords or keys can be included in the file and used to override default values in settings.py.

 ## local.ini.txt

-This file provides a balnk sample of the structure and content of local.ini
+This file provides a sample of the structure and content of local.ini